StephenVavasis/ConjugatePlusAcceleratedGradient/README.md

 A version of accelerated gradient is available in `ag`.
 In addition, there are three smooth convex test cases available.
 Function `makeorthol1test` computes the ABPDN (approximate basis-pursuit denoising).
-Function `makehandles_logistic` computes logistic regression, and `make_huber_regression` computes Huber regerssion.
+Function `makehandles_logistic` computes logistic regression, and `make_huber_regression` computes Huber regression.
 All three test problems are described in the paper.

 Hager & Zhang's CG-Descent is available here: http://users.clas.ufl.edu/hager/papers/Software/  We have used version 6.8.
 Note that version 6.8 sometimes crashes in Matlab because it runs out of memory.
 This repository contains a modified version of the Matlab front-end, called `cg_descent.c`, that is more aggressive